eul94458/Memo/dual_rtx4090workstation_for_machine_learning_202401.md

 ### Bifurcation

 You must set x8/x8 bifurcation since you are using two GPU.
 Some motherboard got their PCIe lane share the same bandwidth with the fastest M.2 slot, you can have either 1GPU+1M.2 or 2GPU configuration.
-Abandon the fastest M.2 slot for the sake of out GPU.
+Abandon the fastest M.2 slot for the sake of our GPU.

 ### CPU Undervolt